 Your event may be cancelled, however, for now, train the best you can until you know for sure.
-If you are unlucky and cannot race, then aim to target another event (even if you don't enter) and stay focused on doing what you can.
+If you are unlucky and cannot race, aim to target another event (even if you don't enter) and stay focused on doing what you can.

-Become a MyProCoach UNLIMITED Athlete for Complete Flexibility
+Become a MyProCoach UNLIMITED Athlete

 Copyright MyProCoach™ Ltd © March 2020.
 All rights reserved.